S-W-Leong/onevalley/GAME_FLOW.md

 "BUY & SELL IN THE MARKETPLACE"
 ```
 **[TRANSITION TO MARKETPLACE/KIOSK]**

+### 🏪 Marketplace Kiosk
+- **Press E** near marketplace kiosk to open
-- Browse marketplace items
+- Browse items listed by other players
+- View item details and prices
+- Click "Buy" to purchase items
-- List items for sale
+- List your own items for sale:
+  - Select item from inventory
+  - Set price in ONE tokens
+  - Confirm listing
+- All transactions on OneChain blockchain
+- True ownership of digital assets

+### Marketplace Features:
+- Real-time listings
+- Decentralized trading
-- Purchase items from other players
+- NFT-based items
-- Show kiosk interface
+- Secure blockchain transactions

 - **Duration: 25 seconds**

 ---